arcus/data_education_presentations/2021_aimos/Incorporating_inclusive_design/presentation.md

 ### Unsolved Issues
 - Neither RStudio nor Jupyter Notebooks are fully accessible
+- Despite being text-based, command line interfaces are not inherently accessible ()

 Note: While there are teams currently working to improve the accessibility of both RStudio and Jupyter notebooks, neither are currently up to standards.